Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 If prior learning assessment isn’t an option at your chosen school, consider these alternatives:

-• CLEP Exams: Test out of general education requirements
+- CLEP Exams: Test out of general education requirements (psychology, sociology, English composition)

-• Accelerated Programs: Complete your degree faster through intensive scheduling
+- Accelerated Programs: Complete your degree faster through intensive scheduling with online counseling programs

-• Competency-Based Programs: Move through coursework at your own pace
+- Competency-Based Programs: Move through coursework at your own pace, advancing as soon as you demonstrate mastery

-• Bridge Programs: Designed specifically for peer support specialists moving into counseling roles
+- Bridge Programs: Explicitly designed for peer support specialists moving into counseling roles, often with credit for certification

 Making the Most of Your Recovery Experience in School